NRE vs NRO Accounts: The Comparison Overview for Global Indians

 Both accounts hold money in Indian Rupees (INR), they are subject to exchange rate risks.
 However, the difference between these accounts is how the conversion affects you.

-NRE Account: If you deposit foreign currency, you are “selling” your USD/Euro to buy INR.
-At that time, the Rupee weakens against the Dollar; you want to renew the funds; you might receive fewer Dollars than you originally invested.
+NRE Account: If you deposit foreign currency, foreign currency is converted into INR.
+At that time, the Rupee weakens against the Dollar; you want to renew the funds; the converted amount may vary due to exchange rate fluctuations than you originally invested.

 NRO Account: The funds are usually generated in India (in INR), so there is no initial conversion loss, but the risk remains if you ever decide to convert that Indian income into foreign currency to take it abroad.